-Framed photograph, plotter, metal shards, magnet, tripod, viewfinder with IR camera and eye-tracking software
+Framed photograph, plotter, metal shards, magnet, mini PC, tripod, viewfinder with IR camera, and eye-tracking software

 The Wandering Gaze project explores the relationship between the observer’s gaze and a given image, using eye-tracking technology.

 Wandering Gaze allows the viewers’ gaze to be transformed into a tangible path that will, slowly and over time, erode the surface of a photograph.
 This idea of surface was very interesting to me, so I started thinking about a “piercing gaze”, a way of materializing gaze.
 I was interested in the relationship between transparency and opacity of the photographic image, particularly of the surface where it is inscribed.
 In Wandering Gaze that is emphasised in a literal way: the more we look at the image, the more it will vanish in front of our eyes.
 On the other hand, the image is now a performative space as the viewers’ gaze is invited to wander and explore the image, contributing to the piece but, ultimately, causing the print’s deterioration.

 The installation consists of an X-Y plotter concealed behind a framed printed photograph, dynamically positioning a magnet behind the image.
 While observing the photograph through the viewfinder, the path traced by the viewer's gaze is recorded by the eye-tracking system, and then retraced by the plotter-manipulated magnet.
 On the front of the image, a cluster of metal swarf follows the magnet, and subsequently, through erosion scrapes away the image surface.